-Unexpected delays are still being experienced as a result of vessels taking on board stores during locking operations.
-These delays affect the safe and efficient scheduling of other vessels.
-Masters are advised that they should be prepared to move out of the lock and take these stores at another berth if the delay will affect the transit times of other vessels.
+Taking on stores in locks vessels are advised that they should be prepared to move out of the lock and take these stores at another berth if the delay will affect the transit times of other vessels.
 Vessels taking on stores at wharfs will be taken out of turn if there is a possibility of it delaying approaching traffic.